 I shoot 70 pounds at 30 inches because it's comfortable.
 I can certainly pull much more, but stick with 70 to avoid bow-tuning headaches.
 This once indicated .340-spined arrows, but today's radical cams mean I've lately found .300 more reliable while tuning broadheads.
-I also prefer a 35- to 36-inch release bow (such as the Hoyt Vector 35 or Bear Archery Anarchy).
+I also prefer a 35- to 36-inch release bow.
 Such models are most forgiving -- easier to shoot under pressure or when huffing-and-puffing following determined uphill scrambles in thin air.

 In elk hunting, everything depends on the arrow and broadhead combination -- no matter draw weight or length.
-Lately, I gravitate to slim-line, "mid-weight" shafts in the neighborhood of 9 to 10 gpi (grains per inch) -- specifically the Trophy Ridge Crush, Victory Archery VAP, Easton Axis and Injexion Carbon, Gold Tip Kinetic, or Quest Arrow Power Punch (a tapered shaft).
-The Carbon Express PileDriver and Maxima Hunter are also exceptional, if slightly larger diameter.
+Lately, I gravitate to slim-line, "mid-weight" shafts in the neighborhood of 9 to 10 gpi (grains per inch).
 All are 100 percent carbon.
 Aluminum/carbon composite normally carry needed mass, but in my opinion, pure carbon always penetrates better due to the material's quicker recovery from harmonic oscillations, tracking broadheads through wound channels more closely (shedding less energy through friction).
-There are heavier carbon shafts available, but when ranges stretch they create arching trajectories making range judging more critical (interfering vegetation and fleeting opportunities common stumbling blocks to foolproof laser rangefinder deployment).
+There are heavier carbon shafts available, but when ranges stretch, they create arching trajectories making range judging more critical (interfering vegetation and fleeting opportunities common stumbling blocks to foolproof laser rangefinder deployment).

 While I understand replaceable-blade and mechanical broadhead technology has improved exponentially, when it comes to elk, my preferences turn retro; namely to cut-on-contact designs.
-Thunderhead replaceable-blades and Rage mechanicals have killed scads of elk, but when chips are down I want a NAP HellRazor, Muzzy Phantom, Steel Force Phathead, Sanford Innovations BloodShot or Slick Trick RazorTrick (as examples) on the business end of my arrow.
-Too, I regularly buck conventions regarding broadhead weight, often installing 125- instead of 100-grain models to boost F.O.C. and improve penetration potential.
+Mechanicals have killed many elk, but when the chips are down I want a fixed-blade on the business end of my arrow.
+Also, I regularly buck conventions regarding broadhead weight, often installing 125- instead of 100-grain models to boost F.O.C. and improve penetration potential.

 My propensities emerged after 30 years of successfully bowhunting elk, and 23 years of guiding clients to their own Western dreams.
 Sure, there's more than one way to kill an elk, but my approach was largely forged by heartaches and occasional disasters leaving me with only wishes and what-ifs.
 Attempting to eliminate those eventualities has shaped these recomendations.